Leave Policies for Civil Service Employees

 Full-time (100% FTE) employees who have been employed at least one year in a permanent position and with approval from their supervisor may enroll for job-related courses from an educational institution for up to 6 hours per semester.
 Only three clock hours per week of the approved job-related courses may be taken during the scheduled workday without charge to annual leave.
 An employee may also be eligible to receive full tuition exemption.
 Continued participation in this tuition exemption program will be based on making satisfactory progress as determined by the employee’s supervisor.
 Satisfactory progress shall generally be interpreted to include completion of the course with a passing grade.

 If a permanent, probationary, or job appointed employee is serving as a member of a Reserve Component of the Armed Forces of the United States, the employee shall be granted military leave with pay not to exceed 15 working days for each tour of duty in one calendar year.
 Beyond the 15 days of military leave, employee may elect to be placed on leave without pay or annual leave.
 Advance notice must be given to the appointing authority by providing a copy of the military orders to report to duty, except when such notice is either precluded by military necessity or otherwise impossible or unreasonable.
-Please refer to Military Preparedness on the Human Resource Management web-site for related policy information.
+Please refer to Military Preparedness on the Human Resources Management web-site for related policy information.

 The holiday leave schedule is provided each year from the LSU Systems President’s Office.
 The Holiday Schedule is posted on-line under Attendance and Leave.
 A probational, provisional, job appointee or permanent employee does not receive holiday benefits while on leave without pay.